We all know this famous saying; nothing can be done to change the situation. So, you'd best be prepared for both certainties.

 Q2: When is a trust warranted?

-There are many situations that call for the extra protection a trust affords, such as the need to provide for minor or special needs children, blended families, or estates greater than $1 million.
-They help to avoid the expense and complexities of the probate process, insulate assets from creditors and can also provide financial security in the event of incapacity.
+Many situations call for the extra protection a trust affords, such as the need to provide for minor or special needs children, blended families, or estates greater than $1 million.
+They help to avoid the expense and complexities of the probate process, insulate assets from creditors and provide financial security in the event of incapacity.
 Trusts can also protect family assets for generations to come and restrict the ownership of your property to your descendants and not the families into which they marry.
 Irrevocable trusts can also protect assets from Medicaid if set up and funded at least five years before Medicaid eligibility commences.